edwardedmonds/clock/README.md

-# clock
+# Clock

-A simple JavaScript clock.
+I'm making a simple clock written in JavaScript that I plan on adding useful features to.